-Unfortunately, the comment delivery method makes it very difficult to read all of the comments because it uses the “endless scrolling” format.
+The comment delivery method makes it very difficult to read all of the comments because it uses the “endless scrolling” format.

-This requires clicking a “SHOW MORE” button at the bottom of the comments again and again to show more comments.
+Pagination requires clicking a “SHOW MORE” button at the bottom of the comments again and again to show more comments.

-In addition, longer comments require clicking a “» more” link to reveal hidden text
+Longer comments require clicking a “» more” link to reveal hidden text

-and comments with multiple replies requires clicking a “SHOW 2 OLDER REPLIES” to show more replies.
+Comments with multiple replies requires clicking a “SHOW 2 OLDER REPLIES” to show more replies.

+The scraping method needed to accomodate these.
 In order to see all of the comments and their complete text we would need a process that would effectively click through all of the buttons above until all of the comments and their content was displayed on the webpage.

 Once all of the content was visible on the webpage it could be saved locally and Python BeautifulSoup could be used to extract all comments and their content and save it in a tabular data format.